 The Los Osos Community Services District provides quality water to a population of approximately 7,086 in the communities of Los Osos and Baywood Park(View Map of the Three Local Water Purveyors)

-The Utilities Department operators are responsible for treatment of the six groundwater supply wells.
+The Utilities Department operators are responsible for treatment of the seven groundwater supply wells.
 Crews are also responsible for water quality monitoring, sampling, distribution system repair/maintenance, meter reading and regulatory reporting compliance.
-The delivery of water to the District’s water customers is conveyed through a network of over 27 miles of water mainlines, utilizing three (3) water storage tanks connected through approximately 2,750 water service lines and meters serving residences and businesses.
-Included in the domestic water service infrastructure are 3 water storage tanks, 162 fire hydrants with some 558 valves that require periodic maintenance and inspection.
+The delivery of water to the District’s water customers is conveyed through a network of over 27 miles of water main lines, utilizing three water storage tanks, seven groundwater wells connected through approximately 2,780 water service lines and meters serving residences and businesses.
+Included in the domestic water service infrastructure are 167 fire hydrants with some 558 valves that require periodic maintenance and inspection.
 These services provided by Utilities Department personnel not only assure delivery of clean, safe and potable drinking water, but also provide the water essential for fire fighting.